baoqger/chrisbao/source/_posts/memoizedSelector.md

     return { memoized, reset, setResult};
 }
 ```
+There are many interesting Typescript stuff in the above code block.
+But for memoization, you can focus on the method `defaultMemoize`.
+In the following section, I will show you how it can make your program run faster.

 ### Explore the memoizedSelector method

+To show how memoization works, I create a simple method `slowFunction` as following, to simulate that a method running very slowly:

 ``` typescript
 export function slowFunction(val: number): number {